Utility Rate

 Water/Sewer/Garbage/Bay Fee Information:

-In-Town Rates Rates per 1,000 gallons Fixed Charges
+In-Town Rates Rate per 1,000 gallons Fixed Charges

-Out –of-Town Rates Rates per 1,000 gallons Fixed Charges
+Out-of-Town Rates Rate per 1,000 gallons Fixed Charges

 Sewer Rates Effective July 1, 2022

-In-Town Rates Rates per 1,000 gallons Fixed Charges
+In-Town Rates Rate per 1,000 gallons Fixed Charges

-Out –of-Town Rates Rates per 1,000 gallons Fixed Charges
+Out-of-Town Rates Rate per 1,000 gallons Fixed Charges

 Connection Fees